Sam-Byford/Smart-Motorway-Cloud-Solution/README.md

 # Smart-Motorway-Cloud-Solution
-Infrastructure-as-code solution for an expanding smart motorway business
+Third year cloud computing module which required an 'infrastructure-as-code' solution for an expanding smart motorway business.